ksylvain77/ai-native-flask-template/AI_TEMPLATE_EVALUATION.md

 ---

 **Reviewer**: GitHub Copilot
-**Implementation Experience**: 4 hours, 8 features, 100% test coverage
+**Implementation Experience**: ~1-2 hours active development time, 8 features, 100% test coverage
 **Recommendation**: Implement fixes and promote as AI development standard

 ---

-*This evaluation is based on practical implementation experience and should inform template evolution priorities.*
+_This evaluation is based on practical implementation experience and should inform template evolution priorities._